552ACNS/odst/README.md

 ### - "excesive stack depth" error on prisma/graphql types

 coercion the type to the expected prisma type.
+Will probably need to do it on resolver.
 example: `UserWhereInput as Prisma.UserWhereInput`